Setting up nOps (Manual Setup)

 IAM policy for nOps Last Updated: 20 March 2020

-Provide some name and description to the policy.
+Provide a name and description of the policy.

 Click on ‘Create Policy’.